What is the Mash-Up card?

 2. Ask everyone to list as many elements of both your experience and the chosen unrelated experience as they can think of in 5 minutes – the obvious as well as the strange.
 You can do this using regular sticky notes, or using a Mind Map.
 If any clear themes emerge, you can group people’s responses to make the next bit easier.

-3. Using Crazy Eights, give everyone 15 minutes to come up with ideas for your challenge that combine elements from both experiences.
+3. Using Eight-Box Blitz, give everyone 15 minutes to come up with ideas for your challenge that combine elements from both experiences.

 Example idea (shoes x restaurants): “Offer people different plate/portion sizes for the same meal, based on appetite.”